 Our social work faculty reflects a cross-section of the social work profession, representing many specialties

 One of the top reasons to pursue your social work education at UMSL is our incomparable faculty.
 Our faculty members are locally, nationally and internationally recognized in their areas of specialization, often being sought out as experts in their field, and are able to provide our students with the combination of academics and practical skills needed for professional social work practice in a wide range of fields and settings.
 The faculty, in addition to maintaining high standards of teaching, provides many hours of community service and practice to the numerous social services agencies in St. Louis.
-Research is also an integral part of the faculty’s activities and many scientific papers are given by our faculty to local, national and international meetings.
+Research is also an integral part of the faculty’s activities and many scientific papers are presented by our faculty to local, national and international meetings.
 The faculty also publishes in many social work or related journals.

 UMSL's Gerontology Graduate Program is one of the most mature and well-established graduate programs of its kind in the U.S. today.
 UMSL Gerontology graduates are involved in all aspects of aging-related professional practice in St. Louis and beyond, shaping positive attitudes and building meaningful structures for care and support of older adults.
 Today, the experience of advancing age is at least as diverse as any other phase of life, and arguably more so.
 The UMSL Gerontology Program embraces this diversity and makes sense of it for our students, while also grounding them in core values and competencies that define them as "UMSL Gerontologists."